sailfishos/python3/Doc/reference/executionmodel.rst

    single: UnboundLocalError

 When a name is not found at all, a :exc:`NameError` exception is raised.
-If the name refers to a local variable that has not been bound, a :exc:`UnboundLocalError` exception is raised.  :exc:`UnboundLocalError` is a subclass of :exc:`NameError`.
+If the name refers to a local variable that has not been bound, an :exc:`UnboundLocalError` exception is raised.  :exc:`UnboundLocalError` is a subclass of :exc:`NameError`.